speed1313/paperguessr/README.md

 # PaperGuessr
-PaperGuessr is a quiz game focused on testing your knowledge of papers in the Machine Learning field, inspired by GeoGuessr.
+PaperGuessr is a quiz game focused on testing your knowledge of papers in the Machine Learning field, inspired by GeoGuessr and CodeGuessr.

 ![image](image.png)